Tree Surgeon Hospitalised After Rescuing Cat

 Joseph Lines is a tree surgeon and he responded to the message.
 After speaking with the owners, the tree surgeon made his way up the tree whereupon he was attacked by the frightened cat.
 It is perhaps understandable that the cat would be disorientated and not in the best frame of mind when a rescue attempt was carried out but that doesn’t make things any easier for the tree surgeon who was attacked by the cat.

-People observing from the ground heard yells of pain and after the cat bit the tree surgeon it transpired that Joseph Lines had to send five days in hospital.
+People observing from the ground heard yells of pain and after the cat bit the tree surgeon it transpired that Joseph Lines had to spend five days in hospital.
 This is because the cat bite became infected.
 The cat, even though it was being rescued, scratched and spat at the tree surgeon, with these attacks being captured on the Go Pro camera that the professional was wearing.

 A hospital stay can ruin a business